CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 • The Lights at Saks Fifth Avenue: This is super popular and super crowded.
 The music show begins at 5pm every night and runs every ten minutes.
 The best place to stand is across the street along the Rockefeller Center Channel Gardens where the angels are.

-• The Radio City Rockettes: Located in Rockefeller Plaza, don’t forget to buy your tickets to the Christmas Spectacular show.
+• The Radio City Rockettes: Located in at Radio City Music Hall, don’t forget to buy your tickets to the Christmas Spectacular show.
 Tickets go on sale in the Fall.
-We had tickets last year and the show closed the day before we arrived due to Covid.
-Can’t wait to try again this year!
+I think this is a must see at least once in your life.

 • The Today Show: We watch the Today Show every morning and it was on our bucket list to see the Today Show team.
-But, both times we have visited, the main crew was already off for the holidays.
-You can go online and reserve a spot just in case.
-But be warned, they pre-tape a lot of segments for the holidays and if you’re visiting between Christmas Day and New Year’s there will probably be no one there.
+But both times we have visited, the main crew was already off for the holidays.
+You can go online and reserve a spot, but I don’t think it’s necessary.
+We showed up around 0600 and there was already a line.
+Be warned, they pre-tape a lot of segments for the holidays and if you’re visiting between Christmas Day and New Year’s Day, it’s likely the main Today Show hosts will not be there.

 • Top of the Rock: Even though there are several other observation decks in NYC, this one is our favorite.
 We reserve tickets for the last hour of daylight and love watching the sunset up there.
 Pro Tip: You can line up outside on the side of the building, or head inside and go to the lower level entrance where there is never a line and it’s nice and warm!